 - The amount spent on improvements.

-- How urgently the sellers need to purchase another home.
+- How urgently do the sellers need to purchase another home?

-While preparing to sell your home has multiple considerations to ensure a successful outcome, my systems and experience will give you solid footing on which to start.
+While preparing to sell your home has multiple considerations to ensure a successful outcome, my systems and experience will give you a solid footing on which to start.
 Give me a call to discuss selling your home.
 I’ll run a CMA, develop a marketing strategy, and guide you on readying your property for the market.
-With my years of experience as a RE/MAX Elevate licensed Realtor, I know how to leverage the Boulder County real estate market to a seller’s advantage…your advantage!
+With my years of experience as a Compass licensed Realtor®, I know how to leverage the Boulder County real estate market to a seller’s advantage your advantage!